duneanalytics/projects/readme.md

 # Dune Analytics Project Pages

 This repository hosts the content rendered on [duneanalytics.com/projects](https://duneanalytics.com/projects).
 We welcome contributions to exisiting pages as well as entirely new pages.

 ## Format

 Each page should have it's own folder within the `pages/` folder.
-The folder should contain two files with the same name as the folder, one with a `.md`-suffix and one with a `.svg` (high res, transparent `.png` also works, but `.svg` is preferred)
+The folder should contain two files with the same name as the folder, one with a `.md`-suffix and one with a `.svg` (high res, transparent `.png` also works, but `.svg` is preferred).

-### project.md
+### `project.md`

-The data is formatted in a markdown file with a escaped yaml top section.
+The data is formatted in a markdown file with a YAML frontmatter section.
 Consider the below example configuration for DAI which is saved in the `pages/dai/dai.md`-file:

 ```
 name: "DAI"                                         # name of the project.
 Also the URL i.e. duneanalytics.com/projects/dai